By stuckon3d - 16 Years Ago

 I'm digging this latest halloween horror shot.
 Way cool

-Here is a less bloody one Wink
+Thank you wolf and Alley. :) Here is a less bloody one ;)

 ATTACK AT DAWN

-By DELETED2 - 15 Years Ago
+By DELETED2 - 16 Years Ago

 WAY.
 TO.
-GO. w00t
+GO. :w00t:

-here is another fantasy type one, i did this one using the Dungeon Pack from Arteria3d and Evil force pack:
+Thank you guys, glad you like them :) here is another fantasy type one, i did this one using the Dungeon Pack from Arteria3d and Evil force pack:

 The Challenge

-Aside from the totally awesome scene set-up/lighting, etc. - I'd hate to see what happens next.
-Tongue
+Alley (10/26/2009) Aside from the totally awesome scene set-up/lighting, etc. - I'd hate to see what happens next. :P

-By gizmo - 15 Years Ago
+By gizmo - 16 Years Ago

 Thats good.

 I created this space image for Grinnbear as an example of lighting in space.
 All models are from 3d warehouse, all I did is tweak the textures and light the scene.
 I hope you like it Grinnbear.
-This is an example of a cool color key light coming off screen a la star wars style.
-BigGrin
+This is an example of a cool color key light coming off screen a la star wars style. :D

-By JMartin - 15 Years Ago
+By JMartin - 16 Years Ago

 Here is an underwater scene.